 A Superior: extraordinary scholarship.
 The quality of work consistently shows thoroughness, careful organization, depth of understanding, and originality of thought to a superior degree.
 Written work is in clear, correct English. В Above average: good scholarship.
 The quality of work generally shows thoroughness, careful organization, and depth of understanding.
 Written work is in clear, correct English. С Average: standard performance of acceptable college scholarship.
 The quality of work shows acceptable thoroughness, organization, and understanding.
 Most written work is in clear, correct English.
 D Below average: passing, but below standard; student completes most of the course work, but the quality is below average.
 F Failure: student does not complete the course work and/or produces careless, poor-quality work, or does not withdraw properly.
 No credit awarded; counts against GPA.
-I Incomplete: student does not complete the coursework due to illness or some other acceptable reason.
-See the Incomplete Grade section of the catalog. Р Pass: at least satisfactory; no units awarded or counted in GPA.
-See the Pass/No Credit Grade section of the catalog.
+I Incomplete: student does not complete the coursework due to illness or some other acceptable reason. Р Pass: at least satisfactory; no units awarded or counted in GPA.
 NC No Credit: less than satisfactory; no units awarded or counted in GPA.
-See the Pass/No Credit Grade section of the catalog.
-AU Audit Course: no units awarded; not counted in GPA. [] Repeated: The course has been repeated, and the grade has been replaced.
-See the Replacement of a Grade section of the catalog.
+AU Audit Course: no units awarded; not counted in GPA.
 W Withdrawal